 Dan is extremely talented and devoted to delivering the best possible performance he can.
 Such a pleasure to work with, and I look forward to working with Dan again soon :)

 Dan was absolutely fantastic to work with, and I will definitely look forward to working with him again in the future.
 He sat with my song, and worked out exactly what it needed, and delivered multiple takes along with detailed notes for each.
 Extremely rapid turn around, and great communication along the way as well as excellent playing, and touch with the song.

 Thanks again Dan!

 Q: What do you bring to a song?

 A: My goal is always to play what is needed to serve the song and help create a vibe or an emotional response in the listener.
-For projects where I'm working remotely, I am usually the "icing on the cake," so I will often lay low for much of a song and then give it an emotional lift at key moments.
+For projects where I'm working remotely, I am most often brought in towards the end as "icing on the cake," so I will often lay low for much of a song and look for key lyrical moments to provide an emotional shift of some sort.

 Q: What's your typical work process?

 A: I usually receive a stereo rough mix and track to that (with any pre-existing parts I'm replacing broken out as separate tracks).
 I do at least five takes, varying the approach so you'll have options.
 When working alone in my own studio, I often find that I do many more takes than I would in outside sessions where the clock is ticking; I can experiment with parts and sounds and really think about my role in the song.
 I make brief notes on each take to assist the engineer as they are importing my work, and always highlight which take I think they should start with, or provide a comp if necessary.
 Then I send the files along with an MP3 rough bounce so the artist and/or producer can quickly check out the direction I've gone without waiting to import files into a DAW, and provide feedback for a second round of takes if necessary!